 Paul takes the opportunity to work with students as he is keen to help them get into the industry.
 For him it is important that he plays his part in helping the next generation get to grips with working in a very competitive and creative industry.
 He also thrives of engaging and challenging the thinking of the future industry leaders.

 Paul has been working with Universities and Colleges for more than a decade.
 He has created ‘Lessons from a Mountain’ specifically to help students launch into the world of business.

 In addition he has created competitions for students which include the MPI Young Achievers Award (which he co-created with MPI) and the Planet Planit Event Innovation Awards.
-Paul has also developed an on-line course for students – How to Get into the Events Industry.

 He is co-Author of Risk It! – How to Run Great Events and Live with the Risk.
 Paul is a Past President of MPI UK Chapter and he has held various International Advisory Committee roles within MPI.

 if you would like Paul to come and provide one of his guest lectures at your organisation then just call 01883 734999 or e mail email@example.com